FIVE MOST SURPRISING FINDS

 The Heirs’ Property Trap

-The single most devastating mechanism of Black land loss is a legal structure most Americans have never heard of: heirs’ property.
-When a landowner dies without a will — the overwhelming norm for Black families under Jim Crow, who had no access to lawyers and no reason to trust the courts — the land passes to all heirs as “tenants in common” (co-owners of undivided shares) (Mitchell, “From Reconstruction to Deconstruction,” Northwestern University Law Review, 2001).
+The single most devastating mechanism of Black land loss is a legal structure most Americans have never heard of — heirs’ property.
+When a landowner dies without a will, the land passes to all heirs as “tenants in common.”
+That means every descendant becomes a co-owner of undivided shares.
+Under Jim Crow, Black families had no access to lawyers and no reason to trust courts.
+Dying without a will was the norm (Mitchell, “From Reconstruction to Deconstruction,” Northwestern University Law Review, 2001).

-This means that every descendant of the original owner holds an undivided fractional interest in the entire property.
-After two or three generations, a single farm might have dozens or even hundreds of co-owners, most of whom have never met each other, many of whom have moved away, and none of whom holds clear individual title.
+After two or three generations, a single farm might have dozens or even hundreds of co-owners.
+Most have never met each other.
+Many have moved away.
+None holds clear individual title.

-This would be merely inconvenient if not for a lethal provision: any single co-owner, no matter how small their share, can petition a court for a partition sale — a forced auction of the entire property.
-The court does not consider whether the other owners want to sell.
-It does not consider whether the family has lived there for a century.
-It simply orders the land sold to the highest bidder.
+That would be merely inconvenient if not for one lethal provision.
+Any single co-owner, no matter how small their share, can petition a court for a partition sale — a forced auction of the entire property.
+The court does not ask whether the other owners want to sell.
+It does not ask whether the family has lived there for a century.
+It orders the land sold to the highest bidder.
 In rural Southern counties, the highest bidder is almost never a family member.

 The Disappearance of Black-Owned Farmland

 Speculators have weaponized partition sales for decades.
-The process is simple: find an heirs’ property tract, locate a single distant heir willing to sell their tiny share, buy it for a small sum, then immediately petition the court for a forced sale of the entire property.
+The playbook is straightforward.
+Find an heirs’ property tract.
+Locate a single distant heir willing to sell their tiny share.
+Buy it for a small sum.
+Then immediately petition the court to auction the entire property.
 The family that has lived on the land for generations gets a notice that their home is being auctioned.
 They cannot stop it.
-They cannot outbid a speculator with access to capital they do not have.
+They cannot outbid a speculator with capital they do not have.
 The court, applying the law as written, orders the sale.

-The USDA has estimated that heirs’ property affects an estimated 3.5 million acres across the South, with a combined value exceeding $28 billion (Federation of Southern Cooperatives; Legal Aid Foundation estimates).
-The Federation of Southern Cooperatives, which has been fighting Black land loss since 1967, estimates that partition sales account for the largest single category of involuntary Black land transfers in the twentieth century.
+Heirs’ property affects an estimated 3.5 million acres across the South, with a combined value exceeding $28 billion (Federation of Southern Cooperatives; Legal Aid Foundation estimates).
+The Federation of Southern Cooperatives, which has fought Black land loss since 1967, estimates that partition sales are the single largest category of involuntary Black land transfers in the twentieth century.
 This is not ancient history.
-It is happening today, in courthouses across the rural South, to families that have held their land since Reconstruction.
+It is happening today in courthouses across the rural South, to families that have held their land since Reconstruction.

 “Not everything that is faced can be changed, but nothing can be changed until it is faced.”